kragen/derctuo/markdown/sentential-database.md

 interval-valued quantities, this may not be the case; if the temperature of some water is known to be between -4° and +4°, we cannot conclude either that it is liquid or solid.
-(Or gaseous, of course; a more powerful modal reasoning system than what I'm proposing could demonstrate that it is not gaseous, and that if the temperature is >0°, it is liquid.)
+(Or gaseous, of course; a more powerful modal reasoning system than what I’m proposing could demonstrate that it is not gaseous, and that if the temperature is >0°, it is liquid.)